Susan Lindauer: Interest in the Middle East

-In November 1993, a friend of Lindauer's father introduced her to former Vietnam War combat pilot Paul Hoven, at a restaurant next to the Heritage Foundation in Virginia.
-She began socialising in an informal circle of conservatives interested in counterterrorism, including Capitol Hill staff and intelligence community members.
-These included Dr. Richard Fuisz and, according to an article posted on New Zealand website Scoop, senior Congressional staffer Kelly O'Meara.
+In November 1993, a friend of Lindauer's father introduced her to former Vietnam War combat pilot Paul Hoven at a restaurant next to The Heritage Foundation.
+She began socializing in an informal circle of conservatives interested in counterterrorism, including Capitol Hill staff and intelligence community members, including Richard Fuisz and, according to an article posted on New Zealand website Scoop, senior Congressional staffer Kelly O'Meara.

 Lindauer has described Fuisz as her Central Intelligence Agency (CIA) "contact" and "handler".
 At the time of Lindauer's first meeting with Fuisz, theories of the bombing of Pan Am Flight 103 in 1988 were divided between blaming the Libyan government under Moammar Gaddafi (which took responsibility in 2003) and the Syrian Ahmed Jabril.
 Lindauer said that Fuisz had shared with her his belief that the US government had falsely pinned the blame on Libya.
 Lindauer and Fuisz said they met an average of once per week from 1994 to 2001.
 In 2000, the Sunday Herald in Scotland reported that US sources told them Fuisz had been an operative for the CIA in Damascus during the 1980s.
 Fuisz did not confirm or deny this, saying he was not permitted to speak about it.

 Lindauer said she began making visits to the Libyan mission at the United Nations (UN) in 1995 and with Iraqis at the UN in 1996.
 In 2000, she told Middle East Intelligence Bulletin that she had been subject to surveillance, threats, and was attacked after meeting Libyan officials in 1995 to discuss what she had learned about the Flight 103 bombing.

 On November 26, 2000, then President-elect George W. Bush appointed Lindauer's second cousin once removed, Andrew Card, as White House Chief of Staff upon his inauguration.
 Card had previously served as Deputy Chief of Staff and Secretary of Transportation for George H. W. Bush, and had been selected by George W. Bush to run the 2000 Republican National Convention.
 Starting in 2000, Lindauer delivered multiple letters to Card, leaving them on the doorstep of his home in Northern Virginia.
 In her letters, she urged Card to intercede with President George W. Bush not to invade Iraq, and offered to act as a back channel in negotiations.
 According to Scoop, over approximately two years, Lindauer wrote Card a total of eleven letters, the last on January 6, 2003, two months before the invasion of Iraq.
 Card later told the FBI that Lindauer had tried to contact him several times, but according to a statement by White House spokesman Scott McClellan, Card did not recall seeing or talking to Lindauer after the January 2001 inauguration.